 Explore the world of EViews and discover why it's the worldwide leader in Windows-based econometric software and the choice of those who demand the very best.

-EViews 9 features a wide range of exciting changes and improvements.
-The following is an overview of the most important new features in EViews 9.
+EViews now features a wide range of exciting changes and improvements.
+The following is an overview of the most important features in EViews 9.5 introduced since EViews 8.

 Graphs, Tables and Spools